Miss Elizabeth: Other media

+Miss Elizabeth appeared as a Manager in MicroLeague Wrestling.

 Miss Elizabeth appeared in four WCW video games: WCW/nWo Revenge, WCW Nitro, WCW/nWo Thunder and WCW Backstage Assault.

-She has also appeared in three WWE video games as an NPC and made a cameo in the 1989 arcade game WWF Superstars, WWE 2K14, WWE 2K16 and WWE 2K24 as a selectable manager.
+She has also appeared in WWE video games as an NPC and made a cameo in the 1989 arcade game WWF Superstars, WWE 2K14, WWE 2K16 and WWE 2K24 WWE 2K25 WWE 2k26 as a selectable manager.

 Personal life

-Macho Man Randy Savage met Elizabeth Hulette, better known as Miss Elizabeth, at a gym in Lexington in 1982, and they married in 1984.
+Elizabeth Hulette met Randy Savage at a gym in Lexington in 1982, and they married in 1984.
 They divorced in 1992.
 Elizabeth briefly married Cary Lubetsky, a South Florida attorney, on December 6, 1997.
 The wedding was held at the Cuban Hebrew Temple in Miami Beach.
-The marriage was short-lived, as the couple soon separated and were officially divorced on April 19, 1999.
+The marriage was short lived, as the couple soon separated and were officially divorced on April 19, 1999.

-Elizabeth and Luger stayed together as a couple after leaving WCW in 2000.
-After her departure from wrestling, Hulette began working at the front desk at Main Event Fitness in Marietta, Georgia, a gym that Luger had owned for years after he and Steve Borden (Sting) opened it during their wrestling heyday.
+Elizabeth and Lex Luger stayed together as a couple after leaving WCW in 2000.
+After her departure from wrestling, Hulette began working at the front desk at Main Event Fitness in Marietta, Georgia, a gym Luger owned for years after he and Steve Borden (Sting) opened it during their wrestling heyday.

 On April 19, 2003, Elizabeth was involved in a domestic dispute with Luger, who allegedly struck her in the garage of their townhouse in Marietta, Georgia.
 Cobb County police found Elizabeth with two bruised eyes, a bump on her head, and a cut lip.
 Luger was charged with a misdemeanor count of battery and released on $2,500 bond.
-Two days later on April 21, Luger was arrested for driving under the influence after rear-ending another car while driving his Porsche.
+Two days later, Luger was arrested for driving under the influence after rear-ending another car while driving his Porsche.
 According to the report on the arrest, Luger had slurred speech and bloodshot eyes and could not locate his driver's license.
 Luger had a 9mm Luger handgun in the car.
 Elizabeth was a passenger in the vehicle, and was sent home in a taxicab.
 Luger was also driving with a suspended license for not appearing in court on March 5, 2003, for a hearing on a previous offense – driving with expired tags and having no proof of vehicle insurance.